BretFisher/kubernetes-mastery/slides/k8s/volumes.md

 - Volumes are special directories that are mounted in containers

+--

 - Volumes can have many different purposes:

   - share files and directories between containers running on the same machine

+--

   - share files and directories between containers and their host

+--

   - centralize configuration information in Kubernetes and expose it to containers

+--

   - manage credentials and secrets and expose them securely to containers

-  - store persistent data for stateful services

   - access storage systems (like Ceph, EBS, NFS, Portworx, and many others)